cyber-dojo/differ/docs/api.md

 - - - -
 # GET alive
-Useful as a Kubernetes liveness probe.
+Useful as a runtime-environment liveness-probe.
 - returns
   * **true**
   ```json